Disclaimer: This is an unauthorised and slightly adapted translation for international readers. See the original Danish text here.

 - to organise the international Play the Game conference at suitable intervals for a target group of Danish and international journalists, academic researchers and sports officials

-- In the period 2013-2015 to establish and develop a Danish Institute for Non-formal Education (Videncenter for Folkeoplysning) with an independent research and communication profile
+- to develop the Danish Institute for Non-Formal Education with an independent research and communication profile.

-In the event that a board member steps down, a new member of the board will be appointed for the remainder of the term according to the principles described in paragraph 1.
+4.3: In the event that a board member steps down, a new member of the board will be appointed for the remainder of the term.

-The board determines its own rules of procedure including rules on disability and confidentiality.
+4.7: The board determines its own rules of procedure including rules on disability and confidentiality.

 The board is responsible for the overall management of the Danish Institute for Sports Studies.
-The board is responsible for all the institute's activities and must ensure that the institute complies with terms and conditions from grant-making authorities.
+It is responsible for all the institute's activities and must ensure that the institute complies with terms and conditions from grant-making authorities.

-The board makes its decisions based on simple majority votes.
+5.2: The board makes its decisions based on simple majority votes.
 In the event of a tie, the chairman of the board has the casting vote.
 A two-third majority is demanded for changing the statutes in accordance with article 12.

-The board is competent to make decisions when at least half of the board members are present including the chairman of the board.
+5.3: The board is competent in making decisions when at least half of the board members are present, including the chairman of the board.

 Based on recommendations from the administration, the board will appoint a Programme Committee for the international Play the Game conference consisting of at least seven Danish and international experts.
 The role of the Programme Committee is to give advice on conference themes and speakers.
 The Programme Committee is also responsible for evaluating the conference.

-The chairman of the Program Committee should be an employee at the Danish Institute for Sports Studies.
-Members of the board for the Danish Institute for Sports Studies cannot be appointed to the Programme Committee.
+6.2: The chairman of the Programme Committee should be an employee at the Danish Institute for Sports Studies.
+Members of the Danish Institute for Sports Studies’ board cannot be appointed to the Programme Committee.

-The Danish Ministry of Culture provides a basic grant to cover the running costs of the institute.
-In addition, the institute procures income from commissioned research, analyses, reports, evaluations, publications, external support, conference fees, etc.
+9.2: In addition, the institute may procure income from commissioned research, analyses, reports, evaluations, publications, external support, conference fees, etc.